-Is the member for Hastings saying that he would be ineffective if he voted in the best interests of his community?
+Now, is the member for Hastings saying that he is ineffective if he votes in the best interests of his community?
 Or is he saying that he is an ineffective member of Parliament because he cannot vote the way he wants?
 Or is he saying that if he were to vote the way he wants -